mkandyng/demo/streaming-api/readme.txt

 1) Design Patterns (Adapter, Strategy, Observable, template methods) to deliver a flexible implementation.
 2) Message processing with Producer->Consumer to embrace 'Reactive Stream' processing.
 3) Concurrency Programming using Single Writer principle to embrace 'Mechanical Sympathy'.
-4) Low level coding demonstrate custom implemention of Ring Buffer and low level byte array processing.
+4) Low level coding demonstrates custom implemention of Ring Buffer and low level byte array processing.
-5) Test automation embracing testing triangle strategy of unit, integration, and end-2-end tests.
+5) Test automation to embrace testing triangle strategy of unit, integration, and end-2-end tests.
 6) Technique to handle concurrency testings and scale end-2-end test to perform load tests.

-Key design to look out for:
+Key designs to look out for:
 1) Different technologies are abstracted consistently to provide similar API processing pipleline
 - producer->batch->filter->transform->consumer->publisher->repository
 2) Open/Closed principle to add new stream, new entity, and new transformation pipeline
 3) All the tests under stream package can switch to load tests by changing test.properties
 4) Custom SplitIterator to leverage Java8 parallel stream